The Walden School (Media, Pennsylvania): History

-After 20 years of running the school, Mary LeFever retired in 1987.
-Cynthia Wein became the head of school.
+Mary LeFever retired in 1987 after 20 years as head of the school.
+Cynthia Wein became its head.

 Permanent home

-As part of their 30th anniversary, a capital campaign was begun to raise funds to purchase a permanent campus.
 In 1998, Walden came to an agreement with the Rose Tree Media School District to purchase the former Sandy Bank School.
 After extensive renovations, the first classes began in September 1999.

-In 2003 it received full accreditation by the Pennsylvania Association of Private Academic Schools today Pennsylvania Association of Independent Schools.
+In 2003 it received full accreditation by the Pennsylvania Association of Private Academic School's today Pennsylvania Association of Independent Schools.